cdktf/cdktf-provider-cloudflare/docs/accessPolicy.go.md

 - *Type:* *string

-The zone identifier to target for the resource. **Modifying this attribute will force creation of a new resource.**.
+The zone identifier to target for the resource.

+Conflicts with `account_id`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.34.0/docs/resources/access_policy#zone_id AccessPolicy#zone_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.35.0/docs/resources/access_policy#zone_id AccessPolicy#zone_id}

 ---